IvisionLab/dental-image/README.md

 [your signature]"

 **P.S.
-A download link will be sent in 1-3 workdays.
+A link to the dataset file will be sent in 1-3 workdays.
 Failure to follow the instruction may result in no response.**